 At this time, I was also transitioning into the Technology Integration Specialist role.
 In order to create a thriving, innovative learning environment, I knew we would need to dedicate time for teachers to engage in professional learning at school.
 I successfully advocated for time built-in to scheduled professional learning days, and planned professional learning sessions that showcased classroom success stories, and were hands-on and designed to give teachers the time to investigate and plan for technology integration.
 Initially, the professional learning sessions focused on one tool or application; however, by the end of the year, we were able to plan an Ed Camp-style event, with concurrent sessions on a variety of technology integration topics, with teachers at all levels of expertise sharing ideas with each other.

 Often, teachers are familiar with the Common Core Standards for their grade-level or subject, but are unaware of the crosswalks that have been developed to align Common Core Standards with information literacy and technology standards.
 Furthermore, teachers may be unaware that their district has adopted ISTE standards for technology integration and that they should be integrating technology skills with their academic curriculum.
 Technology coaches can initiate innovation by making teachers aware of organization and district crosswalks and help teachers to plan for sustainable integration.
-You can read more about my experience with standards crosswalks here: For Every Standards Intersection: A Crosswalk.
+You can read more about my experience with standards crosswalks here: Common Core and Ed Tech Standards.

 Peer Coaching: Creating Sustainable Plans for Change